Fievel's American Tails: Home media

 In 1993 and 1994, MCA/Universal Home Video released twelve episodes on six VHS video-cassettes, two Laserdisc volumes.
 These have been the only home video releases of the cartoon, at least in the United States.
 In the United Kingdom, 12 episodes were released on six video-cassettes in 1995, but were in a different episode order to the United States and Vol. 4 features the only episode that hasn't been released in the United States.
-Episodes have been released on DVD in France, Germany, and Italy.
-In 2020, NBCUniversal regained the long-abandoned series and streamed it on Peacock.
+Episodes have been released on DVD in France, Germany, and Italy, not in the United States.
+In 2020, the series began streaming on Peacock before it was removed from the service in 2025.